tarwn/lessthandot-hugo/blogs/content/posts/2009-07-21-could-not-allocate-new-page-for-database.md

 SELECT DATABASEPROPERTYEX('tempdb','recovery')
 ```

 Ideally you want tempdb on its own drive, doing this will also improve performance.
-If you can&#8217;t have tempdb on its own drive then make sure you have plenty of space on that drive and if not then add one or more files on another drive.
+If you can't have tempdb on its own drive then make sure you have plenty of space on that drive and if not then add one or more files on another drive.

 Make sure that your queries have covering indexes, George wrote an article that explains how to create covering indexes here: [SQL Server covering indexes][2]

-Most likely you don&#8217;t really want to return multi million rows in 1 big chunk, try doing it in batches that are smaller.
+Most likely you don't really want to return multi million rows in 1 big chunk, try doing it in batches that are smaller.
 The same applies for delete statements, try to do those in chunks, this will also perform much better.